-The educational institution is expected to notify Alberta Student Aid of amended registration, provide the reason for the amendment and the last day of full-time attendance, if applicable.
-Once Alberta Student Aid is notified of the change, any undisbursed funding will be cancelled and the student's application will be reassessed.
+The educational institution is expected to notify Alberta Student Aid of amended registration, provide the reason for the amendment and the last day of full-time attendance, if applicable in a timely manner as it may affect eligibility for future applications.
+Once Alberta Student Aid is notified of the change, any undisbursed funding will be cancelled, and the student's application will be reassessed.

-Withdrawal Policy for Students Attending Alberta Private Career Colleges (licensed under the Private Vocational Training Act)
+Withdrawal Policy for Students Attending Designated Alberta Private Career Colleges